Skip to main content

 • Critical: Would this error cause legal liability, safety risks, or significant financial loss?

-• Major: Does this error prevent understanding or create significant confusion?
+• Major: Does this error prevent understanding or create real confusion?

-• Minor: Is this a noticeable error that doesn't significantly impact comprehension?
+• Minor: Is this a noticeable error that doesn't seriously hurt comprehension?

 MQM Scoring Model

-The MQM score is calculated based on errors found during evaluation:
+The MQM score is calculated from errors found during evaluation:

 MQM Score = 100 - (Total Penalty Points / Word Count × 100)